 The WBINVD (invalidate cache with writeback) instruction performs the same function as the INVD instruction, except that it writes back modified lines in its internal caches to memory before it invalidates the caches.
-After invalidating the internal caches, WBINVD signals external caches to write back modified data and invalidate their contents.
+After invalidating the caches local to the executing logical processor or processor core, WBINVD signals caches higher in the cache hierarchy (caches shared with the invalidating logical processor or core) to write back any data they have in modified state, at the time of instruction execution and to invalidate their contents.